shahjacobb/Market-Data-API-Observability-Platform/README.md

 ## Current Implementation and Local Setup Instructions

-Since each service (the fastAPI server responsible for making requests to yfinance api, and the prometheus service responsible for scraping metrics used for monitoring querying) is deployed as a Docker container, you need to build both containers using Docker Compose.
+Since each service (the fastAPI server responsible for making requests to the yFinance api, and the prometheus service responsible for scraping metrics used for monitoring querying) is deployed as a Docker container, you need to build both containers using Docker Compose.

 ### Running FastAPI and Prometheus Together
 1. Start Docker Desktop
 2. Navigate to the `backend/` from root:

-And then runL
+And then run:
 ```bash
 docker-compose up --build
 ```